Roxen (web server): RXML

 Roxen modules typically provide their functionality by extending RXML.

 All RXML tags contain inline documentation which is used to fill out the online manual that is included on both Roxen's documentation site and with every default server installation.

 RXML also provides a variable system; all variables exist within a domain or "scope", e.g. form fields passed to the query are accessible as form.fieldname, user defined variables are stored in the var scope.
 Unfortunately, in its attempt to explain the two methods of variable instantiation, the documentation confuses most people.

-In most cases, variables are referred to by name, but it is also possible to instantiate (insert the value of) a variable anywhere, in- or out-side of tags/markup, using an XML entity-style markup, e.g. &page.path;.
+In most cases, variables are referred to by name, but it is also possible to instantiate (insert the value of) a variable anywhere, in- or outside of tags/markup, using an XML entity-style markup, e.g. &page.path;.
 Optionally, one can specify encoding/escaping of the instance, e.g. &form.username:mysql; to insert a user-submitted value from a form safely into an SQL database or &page.path:js; to make a variable javascript safe.